Indexing in the scientific repositories and bibliographic systems

 Directory of Open Access Journals (DOAJ) - is the list of open access journals and is maintained by Infrastructure Services for Open Access (IS4OA).
 The project defines open access journals as scientific and scholarly journals that meet high quality standards by exercising peer review or editorial quality control and use a funding model that does not charge readers or their institutions for access.

-Russian Linguistic Bulletin in Linguistic Abstracts (subscription needed)
+Russian Linguistic Bulletin in Central & Eastern European Academic Source (subscription needed)

 Russian Agency for Digital Standardization - Russian Agency for Digital Standardization (RADS) - is a database and metadata repository of scholarly publishers and other research data providers that assign DOIs (digital object identifiers).